Lukas Kelly-Heald

-Lukas Eric Kelly-Heald (born 18 March 2005) is a New Zealand professional footballer who plays as a centre-back or left-back for Wellington Phoenix.
+Lukas Eric Kelly-Heald (born 18 March 2005) is a New Zealand professional footballer who plays as a centre-back or left-back for Wellington Phoenix and the New Zealand national team.

 His twin brother Alby Kelly-Heald, a goalkeeper, played for the same youth clubs and the Phoenix academy.
 In January 2025, they became the third pair of twins to play together in the A-League Men, and the first for the Phoenix.

+Early career

+Kelly-Heald attended St Patrick's College, Wellington where he played for the first XI.

 Club career

+Kelly-Heald playing for the Wellington Phoenix in 2025.

 In July 2023, the Wellington Phoenix signed Kelly-Heald to a four-year professional contract.
 He made his club debut on 4 August 2023 against Peninsula Power FC in the Australia Cup.